camping classroom decor

 Designing Your Wilderness Base Camp: Essential Decor Elements

 Creating an authentic camping atmosphere requires thoughtful decor.
 The goal is to evoke the feeling of being in nature, whether it’s a forest, a campsite, or a starry night sky.
-Think about textures, colors, and specific elements that bring the outdoors in.
+Think about textures, colours, and specific elements that bring the outdoors in.

-Start with a color palette of earthy browns, greens, and blues, accented with pops of campfire orange or sunny yellow.
+Start with a colour palette of earthy browns, greens, and blues, accented with pops of campfire orange or sunny yellow.
 Use natural materials like wood, burlap, and twine.
 Walls can be adorned with posters of national parks, trees, or constellations.
 Consider using green butcher paper to create a ‘forest canopy’ effect overhead.

 Many teachers use brown kraft paper to cover bulletin boards, then draw or paint trees, mountains, or a starry night sky.
 String fairy lights across the ceiling to mimic stars, or hang paper lanterns shaped like moons and stars.